prosopo/procaptcha-presta-shop/for-devs.md

 # PHPMyAdmin
 # visit: localhost:9385

-# to modify installation files or execute any prestashop CLI commands:
-docker exec -it prestashop /bin/bash

-# to stop
-docker compose -f presta-shop.docker-compose.yml down
 ```

 * DB and FS volumes are configured; so the setup is reused between container launches